moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/iterate.md

 - **Manage user access:** Easily provide and deny access to new users to maintain control over who can interact with the Data Product.

-- **Upgrade/Update and retire Products:** Easily upgrade or update data products and retire them with one-command deletion to keep the system current and relevant.
+- **Upgrade/Update and retire Products:** Easily upgrade or update Data Products and retire them with one-command deletion to keep the system current and relevant.

 By following these steps, you can continuously improve your Data Product to better meet user needs and business objectives.